 - 1. A bachelor's degree from an accredited institution. - 2.
-Undergraduate GPA of 3.0 or higher. - 3.
-Official undergraduate and graduate transcripts of all academic coursework attempted. - 4.
-Current résumé. - 5.
+Undergraduate GPA of 3.0 or higher. - Official undergraduate and graduate transcripts of all academic coursework attempted. - 4.
+Current résumé - 5.
 Statement of professional goals and a writing sample demonstrating the capacity to perform at the graduate level. - 6.
-Two recent letters of recommendation; these can be from professional or academic sources but must be interactions that occurred within the last six months.
+Two recent letters of recommendation; these can be from professional or academic sources but must be interactions that occurred within the last six months. - 7.
+For international students who have not graduated from an accredited undergraduate institution in the United States, a satisfactory TOEFL score (550 paper-based, 213 computer-based or 80 internet-based) along with an International Transcript Evaluation and a course equivalency report must be provided.
+International applicants must provide official TOEFL/IELTS/-PTE Academic scores if English is not the applicant's first language.
+Applicants with a minimum TOEFL score of 80 (Internet-based), a minimum IELTS score of 6.5 or a minimum PTE Academic score of 55 will be considered.
+Consideration may be given to students who fall slightly below Lynn University's TOEFL/IELTS/PTE Academic English requirement.
+These cases will be reviewed on an individual basis by the Office of Admission.